 gourmet seed garlic

 Your Garlic God farmers hand weed, hand harvest, hand clean, and hand package all orders.
-We do not use any herbicides or pesticides on our garlic.
+We NEVER use pesticides on our garlic.

 The only truly successful method of control against disease and ensure clean seed stock is to buy from a certified source.
 The Idaho State Department of Agriculture inspects our garlic annually and certifies our garlic white rot free.
 All orders come with a copy of our certification.